-The overall effective date of the TRS is taken to be the date of the financial analysis and is October 29, 2021.
+The overall effective date of the Report is taken to be the date of the financial analysis and is October 29, 2021.

-As of the effective date of this TRS, the Consulting firms are not aware of any known litigation potentially affecting the Livengood Gold Project.
-The Consulting firms did not verify the legality or terms of any underlying agreement(s) that may exist concerning the permits, royalties or other agreement(s) between third parties.
+As of the effective date of this Report, the QPs are not aware of any known litigation potentially affecting the Livengood Gold Project.
+The QPs did not verify the legality or terms of any underlying agreement(s) that may exist concerning the permits, royalties or other agreement(s) between third parties.

-The results of this TRS are not dependent upon any prior agreements concerning the conclusions to be reached, nor are there any undisclosed understandings concerning any future business dealings between THM and the consulting firms.
-The consulting firms are being paid a fee for their work in accordance with the normal professional consulting practice.
+The results of this Report are not dependent upon any prior agreements concerning the conclusions to be reached, nor are there any undisclosed understandings concerning any future business dealings between THM and the QPs.
+The QPs are being paid a fee for their work in accordance with the normal professional consulting practice.

-The opinions contained herein are based on information collected throughout the course of the investigations by the consulting firms, which in turn reflect various technical and economic conditions at the time of writing.
+The opinions contained herein are based on information collected throughout the course of the investigations by the QPs, which in turn reflect various technical and economic conditions at the time of writing.
 Given the nature of the mining business, these conditions can change significantly over relatively short periods of time.
 Consequently, actual results can be significantly more or less favorable.

-2.7 Sources of Information
+2.8 Sources of Information

-The reports and documentation listed in Chapter 24 (References) and Chapter 25 (Reliance on Information Provided by Registrant) of this TRS were used to support the preparation of this TRS.
+The reports and documentation listed in Chapter 3 (Reliance on Other Experts) and Chapter 27 (References) of this Report were used to support the preparation of this Report.
 Additional information was sought from THM personnel where required.
-Sections from reports authored by other consultants may have been directly quoted or summarized in this TRS and are so indicated, where appropriate.
+Sections from reports authored by other consultants may have been directly quoted or summarized in this Report and are so indicated, where appropriate.

-2.7.1 General
+2.8.1 General

-This TRS has been completed using the aforementioned sources of information, as well as available information contained in, but not limited to, the following reports, documents and discussions:
+This Report has been completed using the aforementioned sources of information, as well as available information contained in, but not limited to, the following reports, documents and discussions: